adityanegii/Match-Predictor-FBREF/README.md

 ## Running

 First, make sure you run the app.py from the server directory.
 Then run `npm run dev` from the frontend directory.
-I have included the predictions for Matchweek 9 of the 2023-2024 season if you are interested in seeing the functionality of this project quickly.
+I have included the predictions for a Matchweek of the 2023-2024 season if you are interested in seeing the functionality of this project quickly.

 If you want to see the predictions for the set of upcoming fixtures, you will have